On modeling fracture of soft polymers: Abstract

 \section{Abstract}

-Soft polymers are ubiquitous materials in nature and as engineering materials with properties varying from rate-independent to rate-dependent depending on the crosslinking mechanisms.
+Soft polymers are ubiquitous materials in nature and as engineering materials with properties varying from rate-independent to rate-dependent.
 Current fracture toughness measures are non-unique for rate-dependent soft materials for varying loading profiles and specimen geometries.
 Works on modeling fracture in rate-dependent soft polymers are limited to specific pre-cracked geometries.
 There is no generally agreed-upon model for the fracture of soft polymers.
-We propose and show that a critical value of stress work $\mathit{W}_{cr}$ obtained from simple homogeneous deformation experiments can be a scalar measure of fracture resistance in soft polymers.
-We also develop a damage model to predict fracture in soft polymers through a generalized gradient damage framework.
-The energetic part of $\mathit{W}_{cr}$ is proposed as a damage initiation criterion.
-The fracture model is demonstrated to work well for both elastomers and viscous soft polymers by comparing model predictions against experimental results for different materials (ethylene propylene diene monomer - EPDM, EPS25 vitrimer, polyborosiloxane), a variety of specimen geometries, and loading conditions.
-The model is able to predict key physical phenomena and microstructural physical quantities, such as subchain dissociation energy during the fracture of soft polymers.
+We propose and show that a critical value of stress work can be used as a measure of fracture resistance for a certain class of soft polymers.
+We develop a damage model to predict fracture in soft polymers.
+In the model, the energetic part of the critical stress work is proposed as a damage initiation criterion that has the ability to capture failure surfaces.
+The damage growth is modeled through a generalized gradient-damage framework.
+The fracture model is validated for both elastomers and viscous soft polymers by comparing model predictions against experimental results for different materials (ethylene propylene diene monomer - EPDM, EPS25 vitrimer, styrene butadiene rubber - SBR, natural rubber - NR, and polyborosiloxane - PBS), a variety of specimen geometries, and loading conditions.
+The model can predict key physical phenomena such as brittle and ductile responses and different fracture profiles.
+The microstructural quantities, such as subchain dissociation energy during the fracture of polymers, can be predicted from the macroscopic model parameters.